-To find out whether or not your particular pension is taxable in New Zealand, go to www.ird.govt.nz (search keywords: double tax agreement).
+To find out whether or not your particular pension is taxable in New Zealand, go to ird.govt.nz/dta

-For information about overseas social security pensions, read our guide Overseas social security pensions (IR258).
+For information about overseas social security pensions, read our guide Overseas social security pensions - IR258.

 Australian pensions

 If you receive an Australian pension that would have been taxable in Australia had you received it while still resident there, then it's taxable in New Zealand and you need to include it in your New Zealand tax return.
 You can't claim a foreign tax credit.